williamvds/uni/osc/lectures.md

 - In use by CD-ROMs and DVDs

 - __Pros__
   - __Simple to implement__: Need store only location of first block and length of file (in directory entry)
-  - __Optimal read/write performance__: Related blocks clustered in nearby/adjacent sectors
+  - __Optimal read/write performance__: Related blocks clustered in nearby/adjacent
-= minimised seek time
+      sectors = minimised seek time

 - __Cons__:
   - __Need to know exact file size__: Not always known beforehand
     - If file size grows it could overflow the initially allocated disk space
   - __Allocation algorithms__ are needed to decide which free blocks to allocate to a given file
   - __Deleting a file = external fragmentation__: Need to defrag disk

 ### Linked lists
 - Avoid external fragmentation by storing files in separate blocks (similar to paging) that are linked to one another
 - Only address of first block needed to locate file
 - Each block contains a data pointer to the next block (taking up space)

 - __Pros__
   - __Easy to maintain__: Only first block (address) has to be maintained in the directory entry
-  - __File sizes can grow dynamically__: New blocks/sectors can be added to the end of the file as necessary
+  - __File sizes can grow dynamically__: New blocks/sectors can be added to the
+      end of the file as necessary
   - __Eliminates external fragmentation__: all blocks/sectors can be used
   - Sequential access is straightforward - though more seek ops/disk access may be required

 - __Cons__
   - __Random access is very slow__: Need to walk the list to find desired block
   - __Internal fragmentation__: On average the last half of the last block is left unused
     - Smaller block sizes = less internal fragmentation
   - __Possibility of random disk access__
     - Blocks stored around the disk
     - Need to seek to the next block for each link in the list
     - This would be very slow
-    - Larger blocks (containing multiple sectors) will be faster
+    - Using larger blocks (containing multiple sectors) will be faster
   - __Pointer takes up space__
   - __Reliability worsened__: If a block in the list is corrupted, the rest of the file is lost

 ### File Allocation Tables (FAT)
 - Stores linked-list pointers in a separate index table - called a File Allocation Table (FAT)
 - Information stored in memory

 - __Pros__